Karimaharunani/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# Even more pointers, arrays, and strings
+# Even more pointers, arrays, and string
+karima harunani